A colorful and budget friendly DIY Mid Century Side Table. This baby is easy to make, inexpensive and the perfect addition to your home.

-I really wasn’t messing around when I told you I was currently obsessed with all things mid century.
+We weren’t really wasn’t messing around when we told you that we were currently obsessed with all things mid century modern.

-If someone doesn’t stop to intervene soon, I might start making pet furniture with tapered wooden legs and watch the Brady Bunch before bed every night while sipping tea out of a starburst cup.
+If someone doesn’t stop to intervene soon, we might start making pet furniture with tapered wooden legs and watch the Brady Bunch before bed every night while sipping tea out of a Starburst cup.

-Materials Needed To Make A DIY Mid Century Side Table
+Materials and Tools Needed to Make a DIY Mid Century Side Table

-Cake pan — Ours is 16″x 2″.
+Round cake pan — We used a pan measuring 16″x 2″.
 You can use a deeper or wider pan for a larger end table.
 Just be sure it’s heavy so that the end table isn’t wobbly from being too light!

 Foam brush

-2 — Optional: Once the stain is dry on the legs, tape off the wood to spray paint the feet gold.
+2 — Once the stain is dry on the legs, tape off the wood to spray paint the feet gold.
+This is optional.
+But if you are wanting to achieve the mid century look, gold tones are very prominent in this decor era.

-3 — While that’s drying, place the cake pan upside down.
+3 — While the legs are drying, place the cake pan upside down.
 Lay the angle plates where you want the legs to be positioned and mark with a pen.

-Use the drill and 11/64″ drill bit to drill holes for each of the four corners on every plate.
+Use the drill and 11/64″ drill bit to make holes for each of the four corners on every plate.

 4 — Attach the plates to the pan with the nut and bolts in all corners.

-The reason for the flat bolts instead of screws is so that there are no sharp edges when the storage pan is being used.
+It is more ideal to use bolts instead of screws so that there are no sharp edges when the storage pan is being used.

 5 — Once the plates are attached, spray paint the entire pan and plates the color of your choice.
-And let dry completely.
+Allow to dry completely.

-6 — Once it’s dry, screw the tapered legs into the the plates, and flip it upside down.
+6 — Once dry, screw the tapered legs into the plates, and flip the cake pan upside down.
 The top of the end table will just rest on the storage.

-This is definitely a simple enough project for a last minute weekend DIY on a rainy day.
-And they’re plenty budget friendly for one on each side.
+This is definitely a simple project for a last minute weekend DIY on a rainy day.
+And it’s so budget friendly that you could even make one for each side of your couch.

-If you love our DIY mid-century modern side table, Check out a few of our other table decor from our archives below —
+If you love our DIY mid century round side table, then check out a few of our diy mid century modern furniture ideas below —

 DIY Mid Century Modern Side Table